techczech/artifactsgallery/README.md

 ### Search and Filtering
 - Filter artifacts by type (React, SVG, Mermaid)
 - Filter by tags or folders
-- Search by title or description
+- Search by title, description, or tags
 - Combine filters for precise results
+- Sort artifacts by various criteria

 ## Example Content